trolldbois/python-haystack/README.md

 How to get a memory dump:
 =========================

-On windows, the most straightforward is to get a Minidump.
-(Sysinternals Process explorer ?)
+On Windows, the most straightforward is to get a Minidump.
+The Microsoft Sysinternals suite of tools provide either a CLI (procdump.exe) or a GUI (Process explorer).
-Using procdump.exe, your will produce a file that can be used with the `haystack-minidump-xxx` list of entry points.
+Using one of these (with full memory dump option) you will produce a file that can be used with the `haystack-minidump-xxx` list of entry points.

 While technically you could use many third party tool, haystack actually need memory mapping information to work with.